nghianja/Coding-Assignment/README.md

     - Returns a list of administrators.
 - Retrieve a single administrator.
     - GET http://127.0.0.1:8000/admin/{admin_id}
-    - Returns a administrator or 404 if administrator not found.
+    - Returns an administrator or 404 if administrator not found.
 - Create a new administrator.
     - POST http://127.0.0.1:8000/admin/
     - Provides username and password in request body.